JAForbes/sum-type/readme.md

 #### Modules

 - [fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/fold) A function that traverses every case of a union.
-The dev version has a variety of built in verification steps.
-The prod version just executes immediately.
+Fold has a variety of built in verification steps.

 - [predicated](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/predicated) A function that generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.